margaretmf/margaretmf.github.io/creativewriting.md

 The flickering light reflected thorugh the water.
 The flickering light in the middle of sea.
 A window into the light

+City lights.
+A hard day at work is done.
+The lights at night are on.
+The day is done.
+The night is on.
+The people have left work.
+The light supports their action.
+It's loud and silent at the same time.
+All the rooms twinkle like the stars in the night sky.

 **1950s- rural electrification, paved roads** Currents, water, electric